NetAppEMEA/hackathon-vol1/camera-webservice/README.md

 The webservice.py script has the following dependencies.
 Make sure these are installed.

 * OS Package dependencies (use `apt-get` to install): `python-pip`
-* Python module dependencies (use `pip` to install): `flask flask-restful pillow boto3 elasticsearch picamera`
+* Python module dependencies (use `pip` to install): `flask flask-restful boto3 elasticsearch picamera`
-* On Windows: [CommandCam](https://batchloaf.wordpress.com/commandcam/) photo software placed in same directory as `webservice.py`
+* On Windows: Additionally the Python module `pillow` and the [CommandCam](https://batchloaf.wordpress.com/commandcam/) photo software placed in same directory as `webservice.py`

 * Start the webservice and check that it is running.